bootstrapworld/curriculum/lessons/Core/contracts/langs/en-us/slides.md

 - When you've got working expressions, record the contracts and the code!

-You will be adding to these contract pages and referring back to them for the remainder of this Bootstrap class!
+You will be adding to these Contract pages and referring back to them for the remainder of this Bootstrap class!

 ---